keziei/kubernetes-projects/CKA-Prep/README.md

 - containerd runtime
 - Various networking solutions (Flannel, Calico)

-## Feel Free to Use and Share
+## Permission

-While these are my personal study materials, I'm happy to share them with anyone who finds them useful.
 If you're also preparing for the CKA exam or learning Kubernetes, feel free to:

 - Clone the repository
 - Adapt the lab configurations to your environment